-As of June 30, 2014, we have a cash and cash equivalent balance of \$36,696,892 which combined with the approximately \$12.5M raised through the acceptance of warrant conversion notices, and the Series C debenture to Dr. Boniuk, subsequent to the close of the Company's year-end, will be sufficient to fund our currently budgeted operations for more than the next twenty four months.
+As of June 30, 2015, we have a cash and cash equivalent balance of \$31,467,748 which will be sufficient to fund our currently budgeted operations for more than the next twenty four months.

-We believe we currently have sufficient funds on hand to take a drug candidate into human clinical trials.
-We believe we will be pursuing injectable FlucideTM as our first drug candidate for an IND and for initiating human clinical trials.
-After that, we estimate that we may need approximately an additional \$10M to \$15M for human clinical development of the oral FluCide and DengueCide drug candidates towards IND filing over the next 36-48 months.
+We believe we currently have sufficient funds on hand to take at least one drug candidate into initial human clinical trials, and at least one or two additional candidates into regulatory submissions stage.
+We believe we will be pursuing injectable FlucideTM and one of the Herpecide indications as our first drug candidates for an IND or equivalent regulatory submission and for initiating human clinical trials.
+After that, we estimate that we may need approximately an additional \$10M to \$15M for human clinical development of the nanoviricide antiviral eye drops, oral FluCide and DengueCide drug candidates towards IND filing over the next 36-48 months.
 The additional funds will also be needed to pay additional personnel, increased subcontract costs related to the expansion and further development of our drug pipeline, and for additional capital and operational expenditures required to file the corresponding IND applications.

-Further, we anticipate incurring additional capital costs in the upcoming eighteen months for the purchase of the 1 Controls Drive, Shelton, CT facility, and for further improvements to this facility, to support an initial new drug application filing with the FDA in accordance with our business plans..
+Further, we anticipate incurring limited additional capital costs in the upcoming eighteen months for further improvements at our 1 Controls Drive, Shelton, Ct. facility, to support an initial new drug application filing with the FDA in accordance with our business plans.

-We anticipate that we will incur the following additional expenses over the next 24 months.
+We anticipate that we will incur the following additional cash-based expenses over the next 24 months.